Home Blog 5 Essential Tips For Writing Hooks For Essays

 3. Statistics hook:

 Figures reflect authenticity and enhance believability.
 Presenting a shocking fact will attract your audience and excite them to uncover further facts.
-Be sure to put the figures that are legitimate and unexpected.
+Be sure to include figures that are legitimate and unexpected.
 Below are examples of hooks that are especially suitable for academic essays.
 Have a look at these statistic hooks in the essay:

 • One in ten people with diabetes in the world are from India.